FeynmanAiverson/Boltzmann.jl/README.md

 Extended Mean-Field (EMF) Approximation
 ---------------------------------------

-Besides the use of the sampling based-based default CD RBM training, we have also implemented the extended mean-field approach of
+Besides the use of the sampling-based default CD RBM training, we have also implemented the extended mean-field approach of

 > M. Gabrié, E. W. Tramel, F. Krzakala, ``Training restricted Boltzmann machines via the Thouless-Andreson-Palmer free energy,'' in Proc.
 Conf. on Neural Info.
 Processing Sys.
 (NIPS), Montreal, Canada, June 2015.